top of page

 I simply can’t imagine things going well for me, and I’m pretty cute for a forty-something human.

 Trying to exchange affection with my cat is like playing a game of Russian Roulette: I’ll go in for a nose-kiss, and sometimes I’m rewarded with the purest of love and gratitude.
 But, if I catch her in the wrong mood, I’m one alcohol-swab away from two or three stitches.
-After an attack, I try to imagine a world where humans bit each other over the slightest annoyances: The gross guy gets too close to you at the corner store, and instead of shooting him a dirty look, you instead bite the tip of his finger.
+After an attack, I try to imagine a world where humans bit each other over the slightest annoyances: The gross guy gets too close to you at the corner store, and instead of shooting him a dirty look, you bite the tip of his finger.
 And rather than screaming bloody murder and calling the police, he mumbles an apology and backs up to preserve your personal space.

 My cat was fairly clever: She is what my father would describe as a ‘defective cat’, and has always been fairly sickly, so I was a good mark 14 years ago.
 Of course, when her body can’t overcome a specific ailment and I can tell she’s suffering, it’s off to the vet.
 Looking at me with absolute betrayal, she starts screaming bloody murder constantly for the next hour and a half; When she arrives at the vet, she sounds vaguely like an accordion being run over by a car.
 Roughly translated into English, she says to anyone who gets close, ‘Help!
 My servants have kidnapped me and taken me to this place!
 I need anyone who is listening to immediately return me to the following address!’
 This reaction I actually understand, as I feel exactly the same way about American medical providers.
 However, after the vet sends home whatever pill she will need to cure what ails her, the real fun begins: Like a dutiful Mom, I carefully tuck the pill into a small piece of delicious cheese.
 My cat then proceeds to eat all of the cheese, gag for a minute, and drop the slobbery pill on the floor.
 She looks at me, and then at the floor, as if to say, ‘I don’t mean to alarm you, but there appears to be a foreign substance in my foodstuff.
 I believe it may be poison.’